YuvrajNarayanMishra/OIBGRIP-Level2-Task1/README.md

 ## How to Run?

-To run my application you simply need to clone the project and run the html file.
+To run my application you simply need to download the project and run the html file.